Tips from the experts: top points to consider before you integrate a Travel API

 But navigating today's API landscape, with its hundreds of thousands of choices available can be daunting.
-Knowing the right things to consider when selecting an API to meet the needs of your product and beginning the build is important.
+Knowing the right things to consider when selecting a Travel API to meet the needs of your product and beginning the build is important.
 Here, in the first of a two-part series of articles, we ask a panel of experts their top tips to consider when selecting an API to work with your product.

 1: Think of the end user at all times

 At the API selection stage, you are met with a vast array of choice.
 As Bill Doerrfeld, Editor in Chief at Nordic APIs puts it," you are a kid at a candy shop that needs to be scrupulous in vetting these integrations”.

 The end-user: the customer or individuals that will ultimately consume the content of your API as part of your product, must however, remain front of mind.
 Doerrfeld suggests checking any potentials APIs to make sure near 100% run-time is guaranteed and to establish where operational status is communicated.

 Doerrfeld also recommends checking that the API you’re considering has good error response handing, and explore whether the product has method calls structured correctly.